It’s a very good idea for someone other than you to proof listen to your work for these reasons:

 - This archived article offers some tips for the proof listening process.

 - This interview with proofer Genevieve Louis and the sites for proofers Lynda Rossi and Dalton Lynne give other perspectives.

 - I created this list of additional info, training, employers, and other ideas about becoming a proof listener.

-- A spreadsheet of editors and proofers, as well as a time-saving app to aid in proofing, are listed in the Welcome Center.
+- A time-saving app to aid in proofing is listed in the Welcome Center.